 How To Become A High School Teacher

-Do you find joy find joy in sharing your knowledge with others and learning from them at the same time?
-Do you feel young and invigorated when working around teenagers?
-If the answer to these questions is yes then you can consider a career as a high school teacher.
-In this profession, you will not only be teaching young people in the classroom but helping them develop the important skills that they need so they can survive and cope with a new set of challenges upon graduation.
+A high school teacher educates young people in the classroom but helping them develop the important skills that they need so they can survive and cope with a new set of challenges upon graduation.

 You will be facilitating classroom discussions and engaging students to participate.
 You will be making creative presentations with the use of various materials and resources, including computers and technological tools.
 Like other teachers, you will be grading students and administering tests.
 You will also be discussing the performance of each student with your fellow teachers and their parents or guardians.
 You will also be enforcing disciplinary measures to erring students.